particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

 - 1 I2C on M-SoM.
-While it appears that there are 2 on the E Series, they're just alternative pin assignments and you can really only use one at a time.
+While it appears that there are 2 on the E-Series, they're just alternative pin assignments and you can really only use one at a time.
 - You can generally have many devices on a single I2C bus.
 - If you have I2C address conflicts you can use an I2C multiplexer like the TCA9548A.
-- The E Series I2C is 5V tolerant.
+- The E-Series I2C is 5V tolerant.
 This is not the case on the M-SoM, be sure you don't have pull-ups to 5V!
 - If you need to interface to a 5V I2C bus you will need an I2C level shifter such as the PCA9306.
 - On the M-SoM (and P2 and Photon 2), the only valid I2C clock speeds are `CLOCK_SPEED_100KHZ` and `CLOCK_SPEED_400KHZ`.
 Other speeds are not supported at this time.

 ### PWM (Pulse-width modulation)

-These are differences in pins that support PWM between the E Series and M-SoM.
+These are differences in pins that support PWM between the E-Series and M-SoM.

 {{!-- BEGIN do not edit content below, it is automatically generated 4f18e140-7466-4fad-bc1f-55e8fcdf9561 --}}